GfSE/SpecIF-Pages/index.md

 ## Semantics

+### Fundamental Resource Types

+A logical integration of model information prepared using different notations is made possible by abstraction of model elements to very few fundamental element types.
+Based on scientific research and practical experience, five model element types are proposed [9]:

+- An ■ Actor represents an active entity, be it an activity, a process step, a function, a system component or a role.
+- A ● State stands for a passive entity, be it a value, a document, an information storage or even a physical shape.
+- An ♦ Event constitutes a time reference, a change in condition/value or more generally a synchronisation primitive.
+- A ↯ Requirement is a singular documented physical and functional need that a particular design, product or process must be able to perform.
+- A ✶ Feature is an intentional distinguishing characteristic of a system, often a unique selling proposition.

+The Fundamental Modelling Concepts (FMC) conceived by Prof. Dr. Siegfried Wendt, founding director of the Hasso-Plattner-Institute Potsdam, and his research team show, that all models of known methods can be constructed using three model element types Actor, State and Event [1,2].
+Requirement and Feature have been added for textual information complementing the models.

 ### Ontology

 Good understanding is based on a clear vocabulary or ontology for the respective domain.
 This is true both for communication involving people as well as systems.

 For example, ReqIF is a format for information exchange standardized by the OMG [5], but is effectively used when applying the naming convention for the information elements which have been introduced by the ReqIF Implementor Forum of the ProSTEP iViP e.V..
 Similar conventions have been published by the OSLC initiative.
 Interestingly, in both cases there are only names for the attributes, but not for the resources themselves: For example, the property carrying a descriptive text is named ReqIF.Text resp. dcterms:description, but there is no name for the requirement as a whole, such as ReqIF.Requirement oder oslc_rm:requirement (or whatever term may have been chosen).

-SpecIF proposes an <a href="https://specif.de/apps/view.html#import=%22https://specif.de/v1.1/Ontology.specif%22" target="_blank">ontology</a> comprising names for resources and statements, as well as their properties and values.
+SpecIF proposes an <a href="https://specif.de/apps/view.html#import=%22https://specif.de/v1.1/Ontology.specif%22" target="_blank">ontology</a>
+comprising names for resources and statements, as well as their properties and values.
 The conventions or definitions of Dublin Core, OSLC, IREB and other open standards are re-used whenever possible.
 The ontology itself is available in SpecIF-Format.

 ### Logical Statements

 <img class="my-align-right size-60" src="./assets/images/Home/logical-statements-en-960.png" alt="Logical Statements" />

 Relations between information elements express further meaning; they correspond to statements or assertions like 'Subject Predicate Object', where subject and object are information elements or 'resources'.
 Some statements have to be made manually by the analyst or system designer/architect, for example 'Component-XY satisfies Requirement-4711'.
 Most relations, however, can be derived automatically from the model diagrams, usually from the vertices between nodes.

 By expressing the meaning depicted by model diagrams with explicit statements, navigation as well as automated graph-search and consistency checks are made possible: